 We admit students with a wide variety of academic backgrounds.
-Every academic discipline is being influenced by our field.
 Academic diversity among our students and faculty has led to creativity and innovation.

-You do need to have a bachelor's degree from an accredited college or university.
-You do need a minimum grade point average of 3.0 (on a 4.0 scale) in your undergraduate studies, and a minimum of 3.2 in your graduate degree work (if any).
-If you do not have this GPA, you can submit GRE (or GMAT) scores - and an additional statement regarding your academic record.
+We require the equivalent to a four-year U.S. Bachelor's degree from an accredited college or university to be eligible for admissions.
+A minimum grade point average of 3.0 (on a 4.0 scale) in undergraduate studies is needed.
+And, a minimum of 3.2 in any graduate degree work is needed.
+If you do not have this GPA, you are required to submit GRE (or GMAT) scores.
+You may also submit an additional statement regarding your academic record.

 LETTERS OF REFERENCE

-Reference Letters need to be from professors or employers who are familiar with your abilities and can estimate how well you would do in a rigorous graduate program.
-Three reference letters are needed.
-Letters from professors who are familiar with your academic skills are preferred.
-Letters from employers and professionals who are familiar with your abilities and work habits are also acceptable.
-We will take letters in any format, as long as contact information is included.
-Letters may be submitted by recommenders using the online application system.
-Letters on letterhead or letters that are sealed (with a signature over the seal) are also acceptable.
+Letters of Reference need to be from professors or employers who are familiar with your abilities and can estimate how well you would do in a rigorous graduate program in this field.
+Three letters are needed.
+We will accept letters in any format, as long as contact information is included.

 GRE or GMAT scores are not required, except: